molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 };
 ```

-The fake is an object with plain methods.
+The fake above is an object with plain methods.
 We are not using `createSpyObj` any longer because it does not allow to fake method implementations.

 We have lost the Jasmine spies and need to bring them back.
 There are several ways to wrap the methods in spies.
-For simplicity, we install a spies on all methods using `spyOn`:
+For simplicity, we install spies on all methods using `spyOn`:

 ```typescript
 spyOn(fakeCounterService, 'getCount').and.callThrough();